-Phytophthora nemorosa and P. pseudosyringae are newly described species, detected during an intensive survey on Sudden oak death (SOD) and P. ramorum in California and Oregon (Hansen et al. 2003a).
-A similar survey in the UK found P. kernoviae, which was isolated most frequently from Fagus sylvatica, but also from necrotic lesions of Quercus robur and Liriodendron tulipifera (Brasier et al. 2005).
-These newly identified Phytophthora species share commonality with P. ramorum in several biological aspects, including the production of deciduous sporangia adapted for aerial dispersal, similar host ranges, and occur in generally the same geographic region (Webber 2008; Yakabe et al. 2009; Grünwald et al. 2011); therefore, this PRA covers all of these pathogens.
+Phytophthora nemorosa and P. pseudosyringae are newly described species, detected during an intensive survey on P. ramorum in California and Oregon, USA (Hansen et al. 2003a).
+A similar survey in the UK found P. kernoviae, which was isolated most frequently from Fagus sylvatica and also from necrotic lesions of Quercus robur and Liriodendron tulipifera (Brasier et al. 2005).
+These newly identified Phytophthora species are similar to P. ramorum in several biological aspects, including the production of deciduous sporangia adapted for aerial dispersal, similar host ranges and occurrence in similar geographic regions (Webber 2008; Yakabe et al. 2009; Grünwald et al. 2011); therefore, this PRA covers all of these pathogens.

-Phytophthora species are considered the most destructive pathogens of oak and non-oak plants as they cause a variety of direct and indirect economic impacts, such as reduced yield, reduced commodity value, and the loss of foreign or domestic markets (Rizzo et al. 2002b; Dart & Chastagner 2007; Grünwald et al. 2008c).
-The assessed Phytophthora species (P. ramorum, P. kernoviae, P. nemorosa and P. pseudosyringae) fulfil the International Plant Protection Convention (IPPC) criteria for a quarantine pest and are not present in Australia.
-In this PRA, nursery stock, including ornamental plants and propagative material (dormant hardwood cuttings, budwood and bare-rooted plants), are assessed as potential pathways for the importation of Phytophthora species into Australia; however, the risk assessment of these pathways are conducted together as the risk is deemed to be equivalent.
+Phytophthora species are considered the most destructive pathogens of oak and non-oak plants as they cause a variety of direct and indirect economic impacts, such as reduced yield, reduced commodity value and the loss of foreign or domestic markets (Rizzo et al. 2002b; Dart & Chastagner 2007; Grünwald et al. 2008c).
+The assessed Phytophthora species (P. ramorum, P. kernoviae, P. nemorosa and P. pseudosyringae) are not present in Australia and fulfil the International Plant Protection Convention (IPPC) criteria for a quarantine pest.
+In this PRA, propagative material (tissue cultures, dormant cuttings, budwood and bare-rooted plants) are assessed as potential pathways for the importation of Phytophthora species into Australia; however, the risk assessment of these pathways are conducted together as the risk is deemed to be equivalent.